mrbrdo/datasource/README.md

 The key of the hash must be the id of the record for which the data is.

 A loader will only be executed if a computed attribute depends on it.
-If an attribute depends on multiple loaders, pass it an array.
+If an attribute depends on multiple loaders, pass an array of loaders like so `computed :attr, loaders: [:loader1, :loader2]`.

 Be careful that if your hash does not contain a value for the object ID, the loaded value will be nil.